B-UMMI/chewBBACA/README.md

 ### Additional changes

-- Better detection of invalid inputs (inputs that do not contain coding sequences (CDS), that contain invalid sequences/characters, empty files, etc).
+- Improved detection of invalid inputs (inputs that do not contain coding sequences (CDSs), that contain invalid sequences/characters, empty files, etc).
 - New parameter `--pm` allows users to set Prodigal's execution mode.
 The `single` mode is the default mode.
 Use the `meta` mode for input files that have less than 100kbp (e.g.: plasmids, viruses).
 - `CreateSchema` accepts a single or several FASTA files with CDSs if the `--CDS` option is included in the command.
 This option skips the gene prediction step with Prodigal and creates a schema seed based on the CDSs in the input files.
 - `AlleleCall` can automatically detect parameter values previously used with a schema.
 Users only need to provide values for the `-i`, `-g` and `-o` parameters.